 This vegan mint chocolate chip ice cream is made with creamy coconut milk and no strange additives – just 7 healthy ingredients and sweetened with maple syrup.

 Even though I have been baking lately, my mom also just got an ice cream maker and I’m trying to make the best possible use of it while I’m here on holiday.
-So far I’ve only made two types (I’ll be sharing another next week) but I have a pile of ideas to try out before I leave.
+So far I’ve only made two types – this vegan mint chocolate chip ice cream a few times, because it’s my favourite.
+I’ll be sharing another next week but I have a pile of ideas to try out before I leave.
 You can look forward to a few more ice creams and popsicles this summer!

 This base recipe with coconut milk is surprisingly simple, without any starches or gums to imitate eggs, and it’s just as creamy as its dairy counterpart.
 There are some great store-bought options for vegan ice cream these days, but they’re either way too high in sugar for my taste, or made with ingredients you don’t really want to eat.
 This recipe uses just 7 ingredients including the salt and vanilla.

 I only started to eat mint chip ice cream a few years ago and never liked it when I was a kid – and I can tell you, with two years of experience working in an ice cream shop as a teenager, it’s not a child favourite.
 Now it’s right up there in my top five, though, and especially with this recipe (no green food colouring, please).

 A scoop of vegan mint chocolate chip ice cream is easily the best way to beat the summer heat, with some nice cooling mint and creamy coconut milk.
 If you’re not a big coconut fan, this is perfect for you, because the mint flavour effectively covers that little hint of coconut.